 He was, and always will be, a source of light to those who knew and loved him.
 Shannon’s absence is a grave loss, and he will be sorely missed.

-To send flowers to the family or plant a tree in memory of Shannon Williams, please visit Tribute Store
+To send flowers to the family of Shannon, please visit our floral store.